nozpera/kestra/README.md

 # 🚀 Kestra Configuration Repository

-Repository ini berisi konfigurasi dan workflow **Kestra**, platform open-source untuk orkestrasi data pipeline dan workflow berbasis YAML.
-Semua konfigurasi di sini dikelola dengan **Git version control**, sehingga setiap perubahan dapat dilacak dengan mudah.
+This repository contains the configuration and workflows for Kestra, an open-source platform for orchestrating data pipelines and workflows using YAML.
+All configurations are managed with Git version control, allowing easy tracking and rollback of changes.

-## 📌 Fitur Utama
+## 📌 Key Features
-✅ **Pipeline Orkestrasi** – Mengelola dan menjalankan workflow otomatis dengan YAML.
+- ✅ **Pipeline Orchestration** – Manage and execute automated workflows with YAML.
-✅ **Version Control** – Menyimpan semua perubahan konfigurasi dengan Git untuk tracking & rollback.
+- ✅ **Version Control** – Track and store all configuration changes using Git.
-✅ **Integrasi GitHub** – Memungkinkan otomatisasi commit dan push ke repository GitHub.
+- ✅ **GitHub Integration** – Automate commits and pushes to the GitHub repository.
-✅ **Deployment yang Terkelola** – Sinkronisasi antara environment **development** dan **production**.
+- ✅ **Managed Deployment** – Synchronize between **development** and **production** environments.

 ---